parallaxinc/PropWare/docs/Ch4AppDeployment.md

       press any of them once.
 Do not use Control-C.
   * `make run`: The `run` target will load your program to EEPROM and return to command prompt.

-Importing PropWare Projects into Eclipse (and other IDEs)
+Importing %PropWare Projects into Eclipse (and other IDEs)
 ---------------------------------------------------------
 1. For Eclipse users, ensure the C/C++ Developer Tools (CDT) plugin is installed; For new Eclipse users, find `Eclipse IDE for C/C++ Developers` [here](http://www.eclipse.org/downloads/) and download the appropriate package